Grokzen/redis-py-cluster/docs/commands.rst

  - slowlog_reset
  - time

+The pubsub commands are sent to all nodes, and the resulting replies are merged together.
+They have an optional keyword argument `aggregate` which when set to `False` will return a dict with k,v pair (NodeID, Result) instead of the merged result.

+ - pubsub_channels
+ - pubsub_numsub
+ - pubsub_numpat

 This command will send the same request to all nodes in the cluster in sequence.
 Results is appended to a unified list.

  - keys